Akord-com/akord-cli/README.md

 akord <command>

 Commands:
+  akord configure <env>                     configure the CLI akord wallet:recover <mnemonic>           recover the wallet from the mnemonic akord wallet:cognito <email> <password>   import the mnemonic from cognito akord wallet:generate                     generate a new wallet & configure
+                                            the CLI
-  akord wallet:configure <key-file>         configure the wallet with the JSON
+  akord wallet:import <key-file>            configure the wallet with the JSON
                                             keyfile
-  akord wallet:generate                     generate a new wallet & configure
-                                            the CLI
-  akord wallet:import <mnemonic>            import the wallet from the mnemonic

   akord vault:create <name> [terms]         create a new vault akord vault:rename <vaultId> <name>       update vault name akord vault:archive <vaultId>             archive the vault